 Italian Neorealism (1943-1952)

 Italian Neorealism emerged after World War II and aimed to reflect the social and economic realities of post-war Italy.
-It used non-professional actors, real locations, and a documentary-style storytelling approach to depict the lives of ordinary people and capture an authentic and raw portrayal of life.
+It used non-professional actors, real locations, and documentary-style storytelling approach to depict the lives of ordinary people and capture an authentic portrayal of life.
 It had a significant influence on global cinema, and its emphasis on realism, social commentary, and humanistic storytelling change the cinematic landscape and inspired filmmakers worldwide to address real and social issues.

 “Bicycle Thieves” (1948) and “Umberto D.” (1952), directed by Vittorio De Sica, are considered prime examples of Italian Neorealism.
 Both films explored the themes of poverty, desperation, and moral dilemmas, portraying the hardships and moral challenges faced by ordinary people.